groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.21 =
+* FIXED fatal error on multisite conversion of users to contacts.
+* FIXED email preferences center not being installed on multisite subsites.

 = 1.0.20.5 =
 * ADDED WP Bakery block support
 * REMOVED Semaphore usage in the event queue as it was causing problems.